Believe Nothing: Episodes, summaries and additional cast

 In The Unhappy Eater, the now Nobel Prize winner Adonis Cnut is sent on a mission to find the formula to an antidepressant.
 The formula already exists, but has been hidden somewhere.
 The person who hid it is Edmund Bilyas, a professor who shares quite a few characteristics with Hannibal Lecter, who is now in prison because he ate 11 of his students.
 Adonis and Albumen visit him in prison to offer him things (such as "edible cellmates") in exchange for the whereabouts of the formula.
 Bilyas does not accept their offers, but lets Adonis work the problem out by himself.
 Albumen suggests the location will have something to do with cannibalism, after which dr. Awkward suddenly remembers an exhibition she went to around the time Bilyas was arrested, about a cannibal Aztec king called Quecalaxlotlotl.
-They find out that the exhibition is currently in Belugastan.
+They find out that the exhibition is currently in the Extremely Islamic Republic of Belugastan.
 They go to Belugastan and trick one of the museum guards into turning the alarm system off.
 Adonis finds the formula inside a skull and when they come home, he tests the drug on Albumen and on Hannah, who is immediately off to Hollywood (because she is suddenly so happy about her looks) to star together with Anthony Hopkins in "Muteness of the Goats III: The Revenge of Billy".
 Adonis uses the antidepressant on the prime minister, who would not let him have a statue of himself made.
 Due to the drug, the prime minister says a few rather stupid things during a TV interview and is fired.
 The new prime minister thanks him by means of giving him a huge statue of himself with golden angel wings ("visible from space") in front of Buckingham Palace.